 Do passively suicidal thoughts require treatment?

 The short answer is yes.
 Like most psychological phenomena, passive ideation can occur on a spectrum, ranging from indifference towards being alive to questioning one’s existence to a gnawing feeling that life isn’t worth living.
 The wish to die doesn't inexorably mean you’re going to end your life.
-But there is evidence that even fleeting and seemingly innocuous thoughts can be a risk factor for suicidal behavior.
+But there is evidence that even fleeting and seemingly innocuous thoughts can be a risk factor for suicidal behaviour.

 A lack of therapeutic intervention, therefore, can be risky, Reidenberg says.
 People who endure the persistent hum of passive ideation may believe that they’re able to manage the problem on their own, that they’ll never really act on it, or that it will eventually go away.
 But these thoughts can evolve into something life-threatening.